jrood-nrel/hypre/src/docs/usr-manual/ch-misc.rst

    test         depends on the all target to be completed
                 removes existing temporary installation directories
                 creates temporary installation directories
-                copies all libHYPRE* and *.h files to the temporary locations builds the test drivers; linking to the temporary locations to simulate how application codes will link to NALU_HYPRE
+                copies all libNALU_HYPRE* and *.h files to the temporary locations builds the test drivers; linking to the temporary locations to simulate how application codes will link to NALU_HYPRE